redspark-io/code-styleguide/README.md

 # Contributing

-To run the project in yout machine, run:
+To run the project in your machine, run:

 ```
 $ npm install